Corn, soybeans sag on U.S. export worries after Ida; wheat follows - Up News Info

 Sovecon said on Tuesday it had cut its forecast for Russia’s 2021 wheat crop to 75.4 million tonnes from 76.2 million, with the consultancy citing low spring wheat yields.

-Meanwhile, forecasts pointed to moderate weather for Midwest corn and soy crops, including rain in some dry northwestern zones, as attention turns to harvesting that is getting under way.
-(Reporting by Julie Ingwersen in Chicago; additional reporting by Gus Trompiz in Paris and Naveen Thukral in Singapore; Editing by Subhranshu Sahu and Jonathan Oatis)
+(Reporting by Julie Ingwersen in Chicago; additional reporting by Gus Trompiz in Paris and Naveen Thukral in Singapore; Editing by Subhranshu Sahu, Jonathan Oatis and Richard Pullin)